Reference re Genetic Non‑Discrimination Act: Background

 Senators James Cowan and Jennifer O'Connell introduced the Genetic Non-Discrimination Act (Bill S-201) as a private member's bill during the 2nd Session of the 41st Parliament, and again in December 2015 during the 1st Session of the 42nd Parliament.
 The Act was intended to prevent genetic discrimination in unfair insurance and employment practices.

 The Senate passed Bill S-201 in April 2016.
 Later that year, Minister of Justice and Attorney General Jody Wilson-Raybould stated that the proposed legislation was likely ultra vires Parliament's criminal law power under section 91(27) of the Constitution Act, 1867, citing the Supreme Court's decision in Reference re Assisted Human Reproduction Act.
 She indicated that the government could not support the bill.
 Her position raised questions about whether the Attorney General has a duty to defend legislation passed by Parliament that they believe to be unconstitutional.

-The Senate pass Bill S-201 in April 2016.
-In late 2016, Minister of Justice and Attorney General Jody Wilson-Raybould noted that the legislation was likely ultra vires of Parliament's constitutional criminal law power citing the Supreme Court's decision in Reference re Assisted Human Reproduction Act, and that the government could not support Bill S-201.
-This statement opened a question on whether the Attorney General had a duty to defend a law passed by Parliament that they did not believe was lawful.

 Despite the government's opposition, the House of Commons passed Bill S-201 on March 8, 2017, in a free vote, with support from Liberal backbenchers and opposition parties.